The Court of Foxes · A Seasonal Court of Prythian

 Beron, Eris, and the Vanserras

-The court answers to High Lord Beron Vanserra — the oldest and reputedly cruelest of the High Lords, who rules through fear, intimidation and political scheming.
-He beats the Lady of Autumn and deliberately fosters lethal rivalry among his sons, knowing only the strongest can replace him.
-His heir and general is Eris: fire-wielder, calculating, and ultimately a wary secret ally of the Night Court who endures even his father's torture without breaking cover.
-The youngest son raised here, Lucien, fled the court after Beron executed Jesminda, the Lesser Fae he loved — a grief that drove him to the Spring Court.
-The court's deepest secret runs through the Lady of Autumn's affair with Helion of the Day Court, which makes Lucien Helion's son by blood, and fuels Beron's contempt for him.
+It answers to High Lord Beron Vanserra — the oldest and reputedly cruelest of the High Lords, ruling through fear, intimidation and political scheming.
+He beats the Lady of Autumn.
+He deliberately breeds lethal rivalry between his sons, because only the strongest gets to replace him.
+His heir and general is Eris: fire-wielder, calculating, a wary secret ally of the Night Court who takes his own father's torture without breaking cover.
+The youngest raised here, Lucien, fled after Beron executed Jesminda, the Lesser Fae he loved — grief that carried him all the way to Spring.
+And the court's deepest secret runs through the Lady's affair with Helion of the Day Court, which makes Lucien Helion's son by blood and feeds Beron's contempt for him.
+The man is a catalogue of reasons we'll never forgive him.

 What Happens Here